 04 Apr Unionville’s Top 10 Contact Lenses FAQ

-Did you know that the history of contact lenses goes all the way back to Leonardo da Vinci in the early 1500’s, who first suggested we could alter our vision by putting the cornea directly in contact with water?
+Did you know that the history of contact lenses is quite long, going all the way back to Leonardo da Vinci in the early 1500’s? da Vinci first suggested we could alter our vision by putting the cornea directly in contact with water.
 Over 350 years later Sir John Herschel suggested making a mold out of a person’s eye, and another 50 years later the first contact lenses were actually created.

-Since then, contact lens technology has come a long way and today as many as 10% of Canadians wear contact lenses.
+Since then, contact lens technology has come a long way and today, 3 out of 10 Canadians now wear contact lenses.
+This Statistics Canada Health Measures Survey offers more information on Visual Health in Canada.

 As a trusted vision care centre in Markham and Unionville Ontario, our optometrists are asked many questions about contact lenses.
-Below are answers to some of the most common contact lenses questions we are asked.
 If you still have specific questions that relate to your eye health or prescription contact lenses and would like a reply, please contact our optometrists directly.

 What are the basic types of contact lenses?